Climate and Average Weather Year Round in Boulder Colorado, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from May 10 to August 3, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is June 21, with an average of 7.9 kWh.
+The brightest month of the year in Boulder is June, with an average of 7.8 kWh.

 The darker period of the year lasts for 3.2 months, from November 3 to February 9, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is December 21, with an average of 2.4 kWh.
+The darkest month of the year in Boulder is December, with an average of 2.5 kWh.

 For the purposes of this report, the geographical coordinates of Boulder are 40.015 deg latitude, -105.271 deg longitude, and 5,328 ft elevation.